-A number of food truck festivals take place in Metro Vancouver each year including in Coquitlam, Maple Ridge, New Westminster and other places.
+A number of food truck festivals take place in Metro Vancouver each year including in Coquitlam, Burnaby, Chilliwack and other communities.

-For details about these and other similar events, visit the Greater Vancouver Food Truck Festival‘s website.
+To learn about these and other similar events, see our article about the Greater Vancouver Food Truck Festival or visit the website greatervanfoodtruckfest.com.

 In addition to all the many general festivals in the region that happen to have food trucks at their events, there are festivals whose primary focus is the food vendors themselves.

-Most Lower Mainland food truck festivals feature free admission, some form of live entertainment and dozens of food truck vendors, not to mention tons of tasty things to eat and sometimes even beer.
+Most Lower Mainland food truck festivals feature free admission, some form of live entertainment and many food truck vendors, not to mention tons of tasty things to eat and sometimes even beer.

 Greater Vancouver Food Truck Festival Events

-Greater Vancouver Food Truck Festival events happening in 2024 include the following (with more likely to happen later in the year):
+Greater Vancouver Food Truck Festival events happening in 2025 include the following:

 See the Greater Vancouver Food Truck Festival website for details about upcoming events.